aravindhakumar-dev/aravindhakumar-dev/README.md

 - 👀 I’m interested in Full-Stack Web Developer
 - 🌱 I’m currently learning PHP,Laravel and Node JS
 - 💞️ I’m looking to collaborate for any type of website development and web app development with freelance/ part time
-- 😎 Experienced in Complete WordPress web development, ecommerce wordpress, woocommerce and web designing
+- 😎 Experienced in Complete WordPress and custom web development , ecommerce WordPress, WooCommerce , Cloud servers (AWS,Google, Azure and DigitalOcean), and web designing

 - 📫 How to reach me
 - Email: aravindhakumar.dev@yahoo.com
-- 📞 whatsapp: 8838361423
+- 📞 Normal call / WhatsApp:+91 8838361423

 <!---